influitive/seedomatic/readme.markdown

           code: my_model
         - name: My Model 2
           code: my_model_2
+    other_model:
+      match_on: [code, category]
+      items:
+        - name: Other Model 1
+          code: om_1
+          category: a
+        - name: Other Model 2
+          code: om_2
+          category: b

 * The seed file starts with a *model name*.
 This should match the name of a model in your application.
 * The *items* array lists all the items you'd like to seed.
 Attribute names should match the name of your attributes.